codematsing/django-formset-debug/docs/source/richtext.rst

 The class :class:`formset.richtext.controls.Group` is just a wrapper and can be used to group other control elements.
 Each group shows a vertical bar for visual separation unless it isn't the last entry in the current line.
 It hence can be used to group buttons which belong together.
+If the group does not fit into the menu bar, it wraps altogether to the next line.

 .. rubric:: FontFamily